Native American Art - Native American Facts

 Native American Jewelry Hallmarks

-Hallmarks and how to find information about my Native American indian jewelry
+Hallmarks and how to find information about my Native American Indian jewelry

 What is a hallmark?

-Why use a hallmark?
+Why Artisans use hallmarks?

 Top

-First, if you purchase your Native American jewelry from us there is a list of our known silversmith hallmark's below.
-We are not experts in this field, but we will direct you to people and sources that are.
 DO NOT EMAIL US ABOUT HALLMARKS.
 No matter if your interest in hallmarks is just for fun and personal knowledge or for an expert appraisal, you should be able to find the information in the following sources:

 If your just looking for information for fun and not for insurance purposes try these:

 The Beauty of Hopi Jewelry by Theda Bassman, et al. Available through Amazon.com.
-Around $12.00

 North American Indian Jewelry and Adornment by Lois Sherr Dubin (Author) Available through Amazon.com.

 You will find the hallmarks stamped on the back of your Native American jewelry.
-If you have purchased somSe of our Native American Indian made jewelry and do not find the hallmark in this list, please contact us for more information.
+If you have purchased a piece of our Native American Indian made jewelry and do not find the hallmark in this list, please contact us for more information.
 We have listed Many Tribes and artists Hallmarks.
 Please let us know if you are an artist and do not see your name, or you know of others we should include.
 Top

 Symbol Artist's Name